Geoffrey Thomas Barnes: Commissioner of the ICAC

 Barnes oversaw a push by the ICAC to identify and deal with corruption in Hong Kong's financial institutions.
 This led to investigations into allegations of fraud and corruption against more than 20 banks and financial institutions.
 Barnes said such probes had become a major part of the work of the investigative body, which has police powers of arrest but operates independently of all other police and government offices.
 Barnes oversaw an expansion of the ICAC's institutional reach, building on its reputation as an effective regional example of dealing with anti-corruption.

 Later career

 Barnes later worked as a consultant for the British Foreign & Commonwealth Office, offering insight, advice and expertise on anti-corruption and security measures.
 Additionally, Barnes also served as the president of the ICAC Association from 1993 until 1998.

 Later life

 Barnes retired from Hong Kong in 1990 and returned to Surrey, England, with his wife Agnete.
-During his retirement Barnes took the time to write up his memoirs of his decades working and living in East Asia in the form of two published works: Mostly Memories: Packing and Farewells and With the Dirty Half-Hundred in Malaya: Memories of National Service, 1951-52.
+During his retirement Barnes took the time to write up his memoirs of his decades working and living in East Asia in the form of two published works: Mostly Memories: Packing and Farewells and With the Dirty Half-Hundred in Malaya: Memories of National Service, 1951–52.

-Barnes died on the 11th of February 2010, at the age of 77 and is survived by his four children: Michael, Andrew, Julia and Robin.
+Barnes died on 11 February 2010, at the age of 77 and is survived by his four children: Michael, Andrew, Julia and Robin.